satelleyet/resgu/README.md

 4. Allows for remote script execution via ssh.
 5. GET or PUT files or directories from a range of hosts at once via sftp.
 6. Use different hosts files for different environments or cases.
 Can be handy if you only want to do a task a some of your stores, but they aren't in sequential order of your main hosts file.
-7. Execute tasks for a specified range of hosts within one of your hosts files.
+7. Execute tasks for a specified range of hosts wthin one of your hosts files.
 8. Specify an expect script timeout for the individual connections.
 9. Ctrl + C kill switch cleans up afterwards.
 (Does not change anything on remote servers.
 Kills local resgu processes and cleans up resgu temp files.)
 10. Handles creation of initial login keys.